sgrif/diesel.rs-website/src/guides/relations.md

 :::

 As before we load all associated books by joining the books table to the query produced by `BookAuthor::belonging_to`.
-We now need to load the data from `books_authors` as well, as these data include the relevant mapping.
+It is important to load the data from `books_authors` as well, as these data include the relevant mapping.
 The grouping is performed again with the `.grouped_by` method, similar to how this was done for the 1-to-n relations case.
 We now need to exclude the `BookAuthor` information in the final grouping step explicitly.

 The final code for this tutorial can be found [here](https://github.com/diesel-rs/diesel/blob/master/examples/postgres/relations).
 :::